Workers' Party of Turkey (1961): History

 The party's breakthrough came in the 1965 general election when it got 3% of the votes in the national elections and won 15 seats in the parliament.
 TİP deputies' highly publicized active participation in parliamentary sessions contributed to a radicalisation of the political scene in the country.
-By 1967-68, militant left-wing student organizations and labour unions were formed.
+By 1967–68, militant left-wing student organizations and labour unions were formed.

+Towards the end of the 1960s, there were important ruptures in the party.
 In 1968, after the Soviet invasion of Czechoslovakia, Aybar adopted a rhetoric hostile to Soviet Communism.

+1968 was also the year in which the effectiveness and prestige of the TİP among the labor movement, the Kurdish movement, the Alevi progressives and the Marxist intellectuals, young and old, was significantly broken.

-However, when TİP failed to increase its votes in the 1969 general election, Aybar resigned from the party leadership in November 1969 and Behice Boran, who had opposed Aybar's anti-Soviet stand, was elected as the first female Turkish party leader.
+When TİP failed to increase its votes in the 1969 general election, Aybar resigned from the party leadership in November 1969 and Behice Boran, who had opposed Aybar's anti-Soviet stand, was elected as the first female Turkish party leader.
+The struggle led by Boran in 1969-70 aimed to prevent and control the disintegration process.
+The struggle was characterized by "strengthening by purification and tightening the ranks" in line with the spirit of the period.
 The party was a supporter of the pro-Kurdish Revolutionary Cultural Eastern Hearths (DDKO).
 During its Party Congress in October 1970, it recognized existence of the Kurdish community in eastern part of the country which had to affront policies of forced assimilation.